 For currently open rounds, there is a section in all NHMRC scheme guidelines on application extensions (e.g. Section 7.2 in the 2020 Ideas Grant Guidelines).

-RAOs must submit all requests for application extentions via email to email@example.com before the scheme close date and time.
+RAOs must submit all requests for application extensions via email to firstname.lastname@example.org before the scheme close date and time.
 Any requests for extension must detail how the applicant is impacted, and why they are unable to submit their application by the specified due date.
 Noting that there have already been significant changes to deadlines for the Ideas Grant and Clinical Trials and Cohort Studies (CTCS) Grant schemes, aadditional extension requests will only be considered for:

 - unforeseen circumstances beyond the current COVID-19 pandemic, e.g. natural calamities such as bushfires, floods or cyclones, or

 - exceptional circumstances that affect multiple researchers, e.g. power and/or internet network outages, or